-During 2015, the Board of Directors held five meetings.
+During 2017, the Board of Directors held five meetings.
 All members of the Board of Directors attended over 75% of the total number of Board of Directors and Committee meetings that they were eligible to attend.
-All members of the Board of Directors at the time of the 2015 Annual Meeting of Stockholders were present at such meeting.
+All members of the Board of Directors at the time of the 2017 Annual Meeting of Stockholders were present at such meeting, other than Mr. Bruckmann.